rdwrome/261fa24/05Functions/README.md

 console.log(sumup(5));
 ```

-- Function with local variable
+- Function with local scope binding
 ```
 function printFavoriteInstrument() {
   let instrument = prompt("What is your favorite instrument?");